Rohit-Varshney081/Python-Based-Desktop-Agent-Application/README.md

 - Screenshot Capture: Automatically takes screenshots at a user-defined interval.
 - AWS S3 Integration:  Automatically upload captured screenshots and activity logs to Amazon S3 .
 - Activity Monitoring: Tracks user activity such as active window focus.
 - Error Handling and Resilience :
-                    ```
-                      1. No Internet Connection: Queue uploads and retry when the connection is restored.
+                        \n 1.
+No Internet Connection: Queue uploads and retry when the connection is restored.
-                      2. Firewall Restrictions: Detect rewall issues and provide user-friendly error messaging.
+                        \n 2.
+Firewall Restrictions: Detect rewall issues and provide user-friendly error messaging.
-                   ```

 ## PROJECT STRUCTURE